 9/4/23 Thoughts: Well… the early returns aren’t great.
 The total plays are down slightly for FBS (3.2%), FCS (4%), and D2 (3.1%) as expected with the clock running more frequently but game length isn’t down.
 It’s odd that D2 saw a 12-minute increase (6.6%) in game length compared to 2022.
 It’s not like D2 has a ton of linear TV games and relies upon advertising to pay for the huge TV contracts they have as we see in the FBS.
 To be fair, it’s only been one week and that number could go down closer to 3 hours as the season continues although it looks like some of the reported game lengths are incorrect.

 One thought after the opening week is that strategy might come into play.
 Coaches and offensive coordinators are getting a feel for the new rules so their playcalling may have changed slightly.
 If they’re worried about the clock, they may call more pass plays, which means incompletions and the clock stopping to conserve time but that’s another 40 seconds of real-time added to game length.
-This is all speculation without any hard data (anyone out there have a breakdown on passing and rushing plays year-over-year?) but it’s likely this happens closer to the end of the halves rather than the opening two drives but it’s something to consider.
+This is all speculation without any hard data (anyone out there with a breakdown on passing and rushing plays year-over-year?) but it’s likely this happens closer to the end of the halves rather than the opening two drives but it’s something to consider.

 One possible upside to think about is that week one typically has the worst conditioning for football players with cramps and minor injuries that stop the game.
 On top of that, the refs are getting used to the changes, focusing on replays, or ensuring targeting has been adjudicated correctly.
 Coaches are also adjusting their strategies to the new rules as well.
 That’s all theoretically speaking, of course, and we’re trying not to jump to the cynical conclusion after one week that this was all a ploy to increase the number of commercials.